galshuler/Projects/Chicago's-Pulse-Case-Study.md

 **Problem 3**

-List all case numbers for crimes involving minors?(children are not considered minors for the purposes of crime analysis)
+List all case numbers for crimes involving minors (children are not considered minors for the purposes of crime analysis).

 ```sql
 SELECT CASE_NUMBER, DESCRIPTION